by Amelia Kanan

 Technically, I broke up with him…in a voicemail the day after Thanksgiving.

-Yet, that came as a result of him abruptly moving across the country and only calling me to complain about moving across the country.
+Yet, that came as the result of when he had abruptly moved across the country and only called me to complain about moving across the country.
 Granted, his dad was dying of cancer.
 Allegedly.

-Three weeks prior to him selling all of his possessions and leaving town for good, he had told me that he was thinking about temporarily moving back to a place that he so despised, to take care of a man who he equally despised.
+Three weeks prior to his move, he put his possessions up for sale on Craigslist and told me that he was thinking about temporarily moving back to a place that he so despised, to take care of a man who he equally despised.
 Naturally, that rekindled the flame I had initially felt when we had first met.
 How noble a man to sacrifice his successful career and loving relationship to nurture his cruel, undeserving father on his death bed?
 Swoon.

 And, oh how I swooned.
 Easily comprising my precious alone time and personal space to fulfill his never-ending need for my physical presence.
 My quick to surrender behavior wasn’t due to new love, but rather another smooth tactic he used in wooing me, very early in our relationship.
 Some women are attracted to ambition and perseverance, but not me.
 I like the man who tells me, on our second date, that his mother never held him as a baby.
 That’s when the swooning began.